shockey/comment-chomper/README.md

 ### Limitations

 - Data fetches are not tuned to respect GitHub's API request limits, and may fail on very active repos

+### License

+This tool was developed for SmartBear Software.
+No public license is provided for this tool.